 Next, an Answer is filed by the IRS.
 After your petition has been filed, you should send a copy of everything you send to the Tax Court to the attorney representing the IRS.
 The name and address of the IRS attorney is on the last page of the Answer.

-Docket records are available through the Tax Court's Web site.
-The Docket Inquiry System provides easy access to docket records by allowing you to search using a docket number, individual party name, or corporate name keyword.
-Docket entries are updated Monday through Friday at approximately 6 p.m.
-(Eastern time).
-Orders issued or entered and decisions entered after March 1, 2008, and Tax Court and memorandum opinions starting September 25, 1995 (summary opinions starting January 1, 2001), are available to the public through the Tax Court’s Web site without registration for electronic access.
+Docket records are available through the Tax Court's website.
+The Court’s case management system DAWSON provides easy access to docket records by allowing you to search using a docket number or individual party name.
+Orders issued or entered and decisions entered after March 1, 2008, and Tax Court and memorandum opinions starting September 25, 1995 (summary opinions starting January 1, 2001), are available to the public through the Tax Court’s website without registration for electronic access.

 A motion is a request filed by one of the parties asking the Tax Court to take some action or asking the Tax Court to direct the other party to do something.